 Certification is not required to become a medical administrative assistant, but it demonstrates a greater knowledge that can enhance salaries and job opportunities.

-The National Healthcare Association offers certification as a Certified Medical Administrative Assistant after successful competition of an examination that covers billing, insurance and medical terminology.
-The association also offers specialized billing and coding certification.
+The National Healthcare Association offers certification as a Certified Medical Administrative Assistant after successful completion of an examination that covers billing, insurance, and medical terminology.
+The association also provides specialized billing and coding certification.